ColOfAbRiX/monad-study/README.md

 start with the generic definition then the basic Identity comonad to practice more the basic techniques of extension used in the step above.

+There is a simple implementation of a Non-Empty-List comonad that shows the meaning of the comonad methors: extract, duplicate and extend.

 ## Author Information

 Fabrizio Colonna (@ColOfAbRiX)